MarkhamLee/internet-and-iot-data-platform/etl_pipelines/asana/readme.md

 #### Contained in this folder
-Container for connecting to Asana, retrieving data for a particular project and then writing that data to Postgres.
+Container for connecting to Asana, retrieving data for a particular project, calculating the age of each tasks and time since it was last updated and then writing that data to Postgres.
 The container is built to only track current tasks, so it will erase all the data in the Postgres table before writing new data to it.
+Additionally, there are unit tests (test.py) for the end to end process, in addition to validating that exception handling works correctly for failed API calls and database writes.

+#### Implementation

 To run the container you will need to populate the following environmental variables:

 * ALERT_WEBHOOK: Slack web hook for sending messages to my pipeline failure channel
 * ASANA_TABLE: Postgres table the data will be written to